oKatanaaa/Attention-is-all-you-need-Pytorch/README.md

 - Parameters:
   - All of the parameters are the same as in the script above.
   - `--gpu_id` will stand for the 'main gpu' where all the weights are stored.

+In case you want simply clone and run stuff, go to `training.ipynb`, there is a ready to use pipeline for Multi30K dataset.

 ## Acknowledgements